-Tustin, California
+Priya Bhakta, 10 Tustin, California

 Studies show that learning something at a young age helps you develop good habits.
 Understanding personal finance will help kids prepare for when they have a job and money to manage.
 Isn't preparing kids for future success what school is supposed to do?
-We want a strong future generation.
-Teaching kids how to handle their personal finances will be key to making that happen.
+If we want a strong future generation, teaching kids how to handle their personal finances will be key to making that happen.

-Robert Gardner.
-13 Haddon Heights, New Jersey
+Robert Gardner, 13 Haddon Heights, New Jersey

 Financial literacy is an important skill.
-But elementary and middle school students should be focusing on subjects like reading and math, and gaining criticalthinking skills.
-These years are a time for learning the basic skills that will help kids develop more complex skills later on.
-Students have limited time to study subjects like history and science.
-Why learn about subjects that are more relevant to older students?
+But elementary and middle school students should be focusing on subjects like reading and math, and gaining critical-thinking skills.
+These years are a time for learning the fundamental skills that will help kids develop more complex skills later on.
+With limited time to study subjects like history and science, why learn about subjects that are more relevant to older students?